litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * No known uncompatible plugins at this time.

 For support visit our [LiteSpeed Forums](https://www.litespeedtech.com/support/forum/ "forums"), [LiteSpeedWiki](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp "wiki"), or email us at info@litespeedtech.com

-== Installation ==

-1. Install `LiteSpeed Web Server Enterprise` or `OpenLiteSeed`[Free].

-2. Install `LiteSpeed Cache` and activate.

-3. Goto `LiteSpeed Cache` -> `Settings`, set option `Enable LiteSpeed Cache` to `Enable`.

-= Instructions for LiteSpeed Web Server Enterprise =

-1. Make sure that your license includes the LSCache module enabled.
-A [2-CPU trial license with LSCache module](https://www.litespeedtech.com/products/litespeed-web-server/download/get-a-trial-license "trial license") is available for free for 15 days.

-2. The server must be configured to have caching enabled.
-If you are the server admin, [click here](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:common_installation#web_server_configuration).
-Otherwise request that the server admin configure the cache root for the server.

-3. In the .htaccess file for the WordPress installation, add the following:
-`<IfModule LiteSpeed>
-   CacheLookup public on
-</IfModule>`

-= Instructions for OpenLiteSpeed =

-* This integration utilizes OLS's cache module.

-* If it is a fresh OLS installation, the easiest way to integrate is to use [ols1clk](http://open.litespeedtech.com/mediawiki/index.php/Help:1-Click_Install).
-If using an existing WordPress installation, use the --wordpresspath parameter.

-* Else if OLS and WordPress are already installed, please follow the instructions [here](http://open.litespeedtech.com/mediawiki/index.php Help:How_To_Set_Up_LSCache_For_WordPress).

 = How to test the plugin =